jeremy-rifkin/cpptrace/README.md

     template<typename T, typename std::enable_if<std::is_integral<T>::value, int>::type = 0>
     struct nullable {
         T raw_value;
-        nullable& operator=(T value)
+        // all members are constexpr for c++17 and beyond, some are constexpr before c++17 nullable& operator=(T value)
         bool has_value() const noexcept;
         T& value() noexcept;